SiliconLabs/zigbee_applications/zigbee_network_testing_plugin/README.md

 2. Lanuch the Simplicity Studio V5 and generate a Zigbee project.
 3. Network Testing plugin will be shown in Plugins window.
 ![zigbee](doc/network_testing_plugin.PNG)
-4. Enable the plugin, you will see the following cli commands
+4. Enable the plugin, you will see the following cli commands.
 ![cli](doc/cli.PNG)